lrnzgiusti/awesome-ml-summaries/README.md

 **Summary**:

-"default" prompt is usedThe paper "DensePose From WiFi" presents a deep learning-based approach that utilizes WiFi signals for estimating dense human pose correspondence, which has comparable performance to image-based approaches and paves the way for low-cost, widely accessible, and privacy-preserving human sensing.
+The paper "DensePose From WiFi" presents a deep learning-based approach that utilizes WiFi signals for estimating dense human pose correspondence, which has comparable performance to image-based approaches and paves the way for low-cost, widely accessible, and privacy-preserving human sensing.

 **Key insights and lessons learned**:
 * WiFi signals can be used as a low-cost, non-invasive, and privacy-preserving method for estimating dense human pose correspondence.